so1der/mesh_usb_keyboard/README.md

 Logic level shifter needed because Arduino and keyboard use 5V, while ESP32 inside Meshtastic uses 3.3V.
 Resistors are needed to pull USB Data lines to +5V.

 Connect everything according to schematic.
 You can use the same pins that Node OLED screen uses, since its I2C, serial bus.
+Now - use PlatformIO to flash arduino (open folder `USB_Keyboard` as a PlatformIO project)

 After that - open Node settings, go to `Canned Message`, enable them, and type `cardkb`  into `Allow input source` field.

 This particular method is relaying on existing keyboard implemented in Meshtastic - cardkb, so we dont need to modify Meshtastic Source Code.